 Right, let’s get busy.
 Go to the Settings menu in Umbraco.
-This is the third button on the left-hand black menu with the spanner.
+This is the third button on the top menu.
 Then you’ll see a long list of settings – don’t worry about these yet, we’ll introduce them as we need them.

-Give our new Document Type the Name = "HomePage" you'll see that an alias is created for us.
+Give our new Document Type the Name = "HomePage" - you'll see that an alias is automatically created for us.

 Enter in the Description field "This is our homepage template".
-This text is used to help the user select the correct document type later.
+This text is used to help the users select the correct document type later.